Dôme épais le jasmin

-"Dôme épais le jasmin", often referred to as the "Flower Duet", is a duet for soprano and mezzo-soprano in the first act of the tragic opera Lakmé, premiered in Paris in 1883 and composed by Léo Delibes.
+"Dôme épais le jasmin", often referred to as the "Flower Duet", is a duet for soprano and mezzo-soprano in the first act of the tragic opera Lakmé, composed by Léo Delibes and premiered in Paris in 1883.

 It is sung by the characters Lakmé, daughter of a Brahmin priest, and her servant Mallika, as they go to gather flowers by a river.

 The duet is frequently used in advertisements and films and is popular as a concert piece.
 The duet has become a staple of British Airways' brand image, having first been adapted for the track "Aria" in the airline's "face" advertisements of the 1980s by Yanni and Malcolm McLaren.
 It has been featured in many subsequent advertisements for the airline and is used as its inflight boarding music.
-More recently, it has been heard in bits by The Kids In The Hall and Astron-6, and as soundtrack in films such as Carlito's Way, I've Heard the Mermaids Singing, The Hunger, Meet the Parents, Anomalisa, Lara Croft: Tomb Raider – The Cradle of Life, Piranha 3D, The Angry Birds Movie, The Occupant and True Romance; and television shows including Sex and the City, Regular Show, Parks and Recreation and The Simpsons.
+More recently, it has been heard in bits by The Kids In The Hall and Astron-6, and as soundtrack in films such as Carlito's Way, I've Heard the Mermaids Singing, The Hunger, Meet the Parents, Anomalisa, Lara Croft: Tomb Raider – The Cradle of Life, Piranha 3D, The Angry Birds Movie, The Occupant and True Romance; and television shows including Sex and the City, Regular Show, Parks and Recreation, Dark Winds, and The Simpsons.